-At Janrain, to help us properly manage over one billion consumer identities on behalf of our clients, we have implemented programs and best practices to protect the privacy and security of the personal data we process on our clients’ behalf.
+At Janrain, to help us properly reach over one billion consumer identities on behalf of our clients, we have implemented programs and best practices to protect the privacy and security of the personal data we process on our clients’ behalf.
 Recently, we have been have been assessing what changes we will need to make to our current practices so we are well positioned to comply with the European General Data Protection Regulation (GDPR) when it takes effect in May 2018.
 Happily, we have found that we already meet a number of significant GDPR requirements and that our Customer Identity and Access Management (CIAM) technology will enable Janrain clients to meet some of the GDPR requirements for data controllers.

 My hope is that the following review of some of the key GDPR requirements and how Janrain meet them may prove helpful to you as you assess your own organization’s GDPR readiness.